storacha/w3infra/README.md

 #### `DEAL_TRACKER_SERVICE_PROOF`

 Proof that the upload service can invoke `deal/info` on the deal tracker service.
+Set to `none` if no proof is required.

 ## HTTP API